Panic Attacks: 9 Common Symptoms and How to Stop Them

 “It often also helps to tell somebody you trust and talk it through with them.
 It might be helpful to ask if anybody noticed anything going on with you before you had the panic attack and to explain how you would like to be helped,” recommends psychologist White.

-If you’re not sure you recognized the symptoms correctly and you think there could be a serious problem behind it, you can always arrange an appointment with your GP.
+If you’re not sure you recognised the symptoms correctly and you think there could be a serious problem behind it, you can always arrange an appointment with your GP.
 It’s also important to not avoid particular places after a panic attack.
 Because if you do this, it will only make your anxiety worse and this will then most likely spread to other places and areas of your life.

-What can I do to tackle panic attacks long term?
+What can I do to tackle panic attacks long-term?

 Therapy can help you to deal with anxiety.
 In 1:1 session with psychologists, you’ll learn techniques that will help you to manage your individual panic attacks.